kuglerh/BREIN_SW/readMe.txt

 Evaluating the tool:

 Included in the NetworkAnalysisEngine directory is a bash script named "test" that builds the tool and runs all of the test models under various parameters, printing the results and providing benchmarks.
-Please note that some of the very large models take up alot of memory and may not run properly if the virtual machine has less than 10 GB of memory.
-Also note that some of the benchmarks obtained will be slightly slower on the VM than had NAE been run on a regular machine.
+Please note that some of the very large models take up a lot of memory and may not run properly if the virtual machine has less than 10 GB of memory.
+Also, note that some of the benchmarks obtained will be slightly slower on the VM than had NAE been run on a regular machine.
 Make sure the terminal window is opened to fullscreen for proper formatting. the bash script should be run by invoking:
 > bash test